harsman/dyalog-mode/README.md

 Dyalog mode
 ===========

-Dyalog-mode is a major mode for editing Dyalog APL source code.
+Dyalog-mode is a GNU Emacs major mode for editing Dyalog APL source code.
 It integrates with the Dyalog IDE so you can use Emacs instead of the built in Dyalog editor.

 Features
 --------